 As one Instagram account demonstrates, little (if anything) is visually different between male and female nipples, aside from the possible protuberance of breasts.
 Interesting, then, that women’s nipples are considered obscene, or are hypersexualized, while men’s nipples are simply a matter of course—expected to be seen at pools, beaches, or sporting events where beer and peanuts flow freely.

 The problem comes with regard to, once again, the strange delineation between men and women: men are complete beings, whose bodies are seen as pinnacles of strength, as more than the sum of their parts, while women are seen as somehow set apart, their bodies little more than objects used to tempt the uncontrollable sexual urges of men.
 Urging them to cover up isn’t a matter of censorship; it’s a matter of saving men from themselves, and saving innocent children’s eyes from the horrors of indecency and lewdness.

 Ultimately, the goal of the Free the Nipple campaign is not merely the freedom to view female nipples, or unleash female breasts en masse.
-Instead, the goal is to create a paradigm shift—change a cultural norm—and view women’s bodies as more than sexualized objects, more than things to be covered or contained, and view women’s bodies as human bodies—bodies that walk, breathe, and feel, that house the minds of human beings as worthy of consideration and respect as their penis-bearing counterparts.
+Instead, the goal is to create a paradigm shift—change a cultural norm—and view women’s bodies as more than sexualized objects, more than things to be covered or contained, and view women’s bodies as human bodies—bodies that walk, breathe, and feel, that house the minds of human beings as worthy of consideration and respect as their penis-baring counterparts.

 The goal of Free the Nipple is to strip away the notion that a woman’s breasts are a source of temptation and lust, and acknowledge that the human body is capable of many things, is made up of countless parts and processes, and should be treated as such—visible breasts or not.